Honorary Lifetime Members

 He was also very supportive of the women members especially at races.
 In essence he was Mr Chippenham Harriers, he was the face of the Harriers.

-Mandy also was very active in helping out at race timekeeping / results compiling / records etc. She did this for a very long time.
+Beyond the treasury and committee roles, Mandy also was very active in helping out at race timekeeping, results compiling, keeping records amongst other roles, all of which she did for a very long time.

 Chris Constable has been with the club for a very long time, whilst being actively and consistently involved with race and club organization ( along with my late wife Sue who was also very active within the club) from the early days.
 Chris continues to provide support and time to help organise and marshal the Harriers annual events, especially the famous Slaughterford 9.